rshyamsundar/gluonts-hierarchical-ICML-2021/README.md

 the one published in the paper.
 We do encourage you, however, to try out GluonTS mainline as well; due to code changes on mainline, results may change over time there.

-(**Skip this step if you want to run only our method.**) We also provide a python wrapper for running existing methods that were implemented in R.
+(**Skip this step if you want to run only our method.**) We also provide a python wrapper for running existing hierarchical methods that were implemented in R.
 To run them, `rpy2` must be installed along with R and `hts` package:

 ```